flashbots/cvm-reverse-proxy/README.md

 ## Modes of operation

 Server
+- TCP/HTTP server with regular TLS on the server side, to allow the client to verify the server's TLS certificate.
 - TCP/HTTP server with aTLS on the server side, to allow client verify the server measurement.
 - TCP/HTTP server that verifies the client (via client-side aTLS certificate).
 The measurement is passed along to the proxy target as header.
+Valid for both server-side TLS and aTLS.
 - TCP/HTTP server that performs mutual attestation, that is it both provides its own attestation, and verifies the client.
 The *client's* measurement is forwarded as a header.

 Client
+- Client making a request, verifying server's TLS certificate.
-- Client making a request, verifying server aTLS (supporting one or multiple whitelisted measurements).
+- Client making a request, verifying server aTLS certificate (supporting one or multiple whitelisted measurements).
 The *server's* measurement is returned as a header.
 - Client making a request with a client-side aTLS cert.
 - Client making a request mutual attestation, both verifying server aTLS and providing the client-side aTLS handshake.
 The *sever's* measurement is returned as a header.